weechat/specs.weechat.org/specs/2023-005-relay-http-rest-api.md

   - HTTP REST API exposed by WeeChat, can be used from command line (`curl`)
   - JSON format for input/output
   - automatic compression of responses (deflate, gzip, zstd and permessage-deflate for websocket)
-- data synchronization:
-  - optional JWT token to make multiple requests with a single authentication
-  - real-time sync with websocket or polling with HTTP requests
+- data synchronization: real-time sync with websocket or polling with HTTP requests
 - no internal structures are exposed:
   - color codes in messages can be converted to ANSI colors, kept as-is or stripped
   - no use of pointers